papinet/papiNet-API/2.0.0/purchase-order.md

 #### Interaction 4 of Scenario G (Get the Status of the Purchase Order)

-The _supplier_ rejects the quantity change in the 2nd _line_, but confirms the delivery date-time change and the ship-to change change in the 3rd line, and then notifies the _customer_ by sending an event:
+The _supplier_ rejects the quantity change in the 2nd _line_, but confirms the delivery date-time change and the ship-to change change in the 3rd line, and then, optionally, notifies the _customer_ by sending an event:

 ```json
 {